gjgd/jsonld-checker/README.md

 ## TODO

+- Add inspect feature that brings you back to tab
 - fix css
 - implement second tab
 - Could not find a declaration file for module 'jsonld-checker-lib'. '/Users/guillaume/workspace/jsonld-checker/packages/lib/dist/index.js' implicitly has an 'any' type.